Seal (1991 album)

-Seal is the debut studio album by Seal, released in 1991.
+Seal is the debut studio album by British singer Seal, released in 1991.
 It contains the singles "Crazy", "Future Love Paradise", "The Beginning", "Killer" and "Violet".
 The album debuted at number one in the UK and went on to win Best British Album at the 1992 Brit Awards.
-Seal's following album, released in 1994, was also named Seal.
-It is usually referred to as Seal II.
+Seal's following album, released in 1994, was also named Seal; it is usually referred to as Seal II.

 There are two versions of the album, with minor and major differences in three songs.
 The shorter version of "Wild" is more rock-based and heavy than the original.
 The shorter version of "Violet" contains no dialogue within the singing.
 Track lengths of both versions are given for each song affected.